boluoreg/k8s-manifests/README.md

 ## 🍍 How to pronounce "pinernetes"

+> For those of you who don't have a sense of humor, Wikipedia has an article: [Kubernetes](https://en.wikipedia.org/wiki/Kubernetes)

 The word Pinernetes is a combination of "pineapple" and "kubernetes".
 There is no official pronunciation.
 If you have to have one, it might be pine-netes.

 ## 🍍 Why do we need to plant pineapples in containers?